build2/libbuild2-autoconf/README.md

 2. The feature a check tries to detect is only available on one platform and is not likely to ever become available anywhere else.
-For example, a check detects presents of an idiosyncratic, OS-specific API (quite common on Mac OS) that have no counterparts on other platforms.
+For example, a check detects presents of an idiosyncratic, OS-specific API (quite common on Mac OS) that has no counterparts on other platforms.

 ## Stylistic guidelines for builtin checks

 When writing checks for the builtin catalog we require that you follow a number of stylistic guidelines described below in addition to the correctness rules described in the "Adding new checks" section above.
-The following check example illustrate many of the points discussed next:
+This helps with keeping the checks maintainable.
+The following example of a check illustrate many of the points discussed next:

 ```
 // HAVE_STRLCPY

-// NOTE: keep consistent with HAVE_STRLCAT.
+#undef HAVE_STRLCPY

 // TODO: available in glibc since 2.38.

-#undef HAVE_STRLCPY
+// NOTE: keep consistent with HAVE_STRLCAT.

 /* Check for the strlcpy() function.
  *